rossmintzer11/Cyber-Project1-DVWA-ELK/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application. eb app allows a user to simulate an attack and provide incident mitigation.

 Load balancing ensures that the application will be highly available, in addition to restricting restricting traffic ito the network.
 A load balancer helps maintain availability of resources by preventing web servers from being overloaded.
-Instead traffic goes through a Load Balancer and it eavenly distributes requests  web servers.
+Instead traffic goes through a Load Balancer and it evenly distributes requests to web servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 A FileBeat checks changes to specific Filles depending on User specification.
-Metric BeatHealps Logs metrics from the machines operating systems.
+Metricbeat helps Logs metrics from the machines operating systems.

 The configuration details of each machine may be found below.